 Kids love Edam and these savoury muffins with bacon and sun-dried tomatoes are a delicious lunchbox filler.

-Get the recipe: Bacon and Edam muffins
+Get the recipe: Edam, bacon and sun-dried tomato muffins

 The best things about these muffins is they're so simple you can get the kids to help you make them.
 How's that for an easy lunchbox treat?